CoCoSol007/beats-into-shapes/README.md

 ### Reusable and Generic Code

 Our game is designed with a generic and reusable code structure that can be adapted for other rhythm-based games.
 This flexibility allows developers to easily modify and expand the game mechanics, integrate new musical elements, and create diverse rhythm-based experiences.
 The codebase is well-documented and modular, ensuring that future projects can leverage the foundational work done in **Beats into Shape** for innovative and exciting new rhythm games.
+You can find all documentation [here](/docs/beats_manager.md).

 ### Free-to-Use Assets